Meaning of the Christian Fish Symbol

-The lowercase Greek character for Alpha (α) is similar to the fish symbol.
-This may also have had some influence on the decision for Christians to adopt the symbol, since Jesus calls himself "the Alpha and the Omega"4 – the beginning and the end.
+The Greek character for alpha (α) is similar to the fish symbol, as is the Omega (Ω) if rotated 90°.
+This may also have had some influence on the decision for Christians to adopt the symbol, since Jesus calls himself "the Alpha and the Omega" – the beginning and the end.
 (See also Alpha and Omega Cross.)

 Sink or swim

 In the 4th century, the cross became a more popular symbol for Christians, and the symbolism of the fish gradually disappeared.

 In recent years, however, some Christian groups have attempted to give their religion a fresh new look by reviving the fish as an alternative symbol.
 Some argue that this is a healthy 'downgrading' of the cross, which they say should not be treated as a god (being mindful not to give reverence the fish symbol).
 Other groups prefer the cross, because the fish symbol doesn't directly reflect Christ's sacrifice.
 Fortunately for Christians, they can make their own choices.